-This article is provided for informational purposes only and should not be construed as investment advice.
-Any opinions or forecasts contained herein reflect the subjective judgments and assumptions of the authors only and do not necessarily reflect the views of Loomis, Sayles & Company, L.P.
-Other industry analysts and investment personnel, including those within Loomis Sayles, may have different views and assumptions.
+This paper is provided for informational purposes only and should not be construed as investment advice.
+Opinions or forecasts contained herein reflect the subjective judgments and assumptions of the authors only and do not necessarily reflect the views of Loomis, Sayles & Company, L.P.
 Investment recommendations may be inconsistent with these opinions.
-There can be no assurance that developments will transpire as forecasted and actual results will be different.
-Data and analysis do not represent the actual or expected future performance of any investment product.
+There is no assurance that developments will transpire as forecasted, and actual results will be different.
+Data and analysis does not represent the actual or expected future performance of any investment product.
 We believe the information, including that obtained from outside sources, to be correct, but we cannot guarantee its accuracy.
-This information is subject to change at any time without notice.
+The information is subject to change at any time without notice.